janessatran/til/Databases/keys_using_fd.md

 Check ```A+ = {A}``` from reflexivity, doesnt include all attributes, not primary key.
 Check ```AB+ = {ABCD}```, includes all attributes- primary key!

+If all the attributes end up in the middle, we have to find the closure of diff. permutations of those keys and check which includes all attributes in relation.